 What could be the underlying cause of my feelings?

-What important insights do I gain from this analysis?
+What important insights do I gain from this assessment?

-Let’s now reflect upon and consider the other person’s perspective of the situation and why they did what they did.
+Let’s now take the time to consider the other person’s perspective of the situation.
+Let’s explore why they did what they did.
 Ask yourself:

 What was the other person trying to do?